infracost/docs/docs/infracost_cloud/data_export.md

 2. Click on the **Azure Blob Storage** section.
 3. Enter the **Storage Account Name** and **Container Name** indicating where the CSV files should be created.
 4. Fill in the **Client ID**, **Client Secret**, and **Tenant ID** using the `appId`, `password`, and `tenant` values generated in step 1.
 5. Click the **Test Connection** button and make sure it reports success.
-This will create an empty **test.csv** in your Blob Storage container.
+This will create an empty **infracost-export-test.txt** in your Blob Storage container.
 6. Use the **Save** button to complete the setup.

 Your first report should be created in a few minutes and will continue to be updated approximately daily.
 You can return to the **Data Export** page to check on the status of your reports.